-7 The consolidated draft CPM Report shall be translated into the six official languages of the Union and distributed to Member States a minimum of two months prior to the date scheduled for the second session of CPM.
+7 The consolidated draft CPM Report shall be translated into the six official languages of the Union and distributed to Member States a minimum of four months prior to the date scheduled for the second session of CPM.

 …

+11 Contributions to CPM-2 should be submitted no later than 30 calendar days before the opening of the session, and in any case the deadlines for the submission of all contributions to CPM-2 shall be established no later than 14 calendar days before the opening of the session in order to ensure their timely translation and thorough consideration by the delegations.
+The Radiocommunication Bureau shall immediately publish all contributions submitted to CPM-2 in their original language(s) on the CPM website even before their written translation into other official languages of the Union.
+All contributions shall be published no later than 7 calendar days before the opening of CPM-2.

-11 The other working arrangements shall be in accordance with the relevant provisions of Resolution ITU-R 1.
+12 The other working arrangements shall be in accordance with the relevant provisions of Resolution ITU-R 1.